jimhigson/oboe.js-website/content/examples.md

 var currentPersonElement;
 oboe('everyone')
    .path('people.*', function(){
-      // we don't have the person's details yet but we know we found
+      // we don't have the person's details yet but we know we
-      // someone in the json stream, we can use this to eagerly add them to
+      // found someone in the json stream, we can use this to
-      // the page:
-      personDiv = jQuery('<div class="person">');
+      // eagerly add them to the page: personDiv = jQuery('<div class="person">');
       jQuery('#people').append(personDiv);
    })
    .node('people.*.name', function( name ){
-      // we just found out that person's name, lets add it to their div: currentPersonElement.append('<span class="name"> + name + </span>');
+      // we just found out that person's name, lets add it to
+      // their div:
+      var markup = '<span class="name">' + name + '</span>';
+      currentPersonElement.append(markup);
    })
    .fail(function(){
       if( currentPersonElement ) {
-         // oops, that didn't go so well. instead of leaving this dude half
+         // oops, that didn't go so well. instead of leaving
-         // on the page, remove them altogether
+         // this dude half on the page, remove them altogether currentPersonElement.remove();
-         currentPersonElement.remove();
       }
    })